 ‘A manual on how to live – fearlessly, omnivorously, alive to every sensation and experience’

 After all is there any other way worth living?
-This has always been my way without thought but with the years of pregnancies and babies and the world of housework, childcare and routine comes the very real danger of getting lost.
+This has always been my way but with the years of pregnancies and babies, the world of housework, childcare and routine comes the very real danger of getting lost.